Gal Gadot: 2004–2009: Miss Israel, IDF service and early work

-In 2007, while still serving, 21-year-old Gadot appeared in Maxims "Women of the Israel Defense Forces" photo shoot, which was later featured on the cover of the New York Post.
+In 2007, while still serving, Gadot appeared in Maxims "Women of the Israel Defense Forces" photo shoot, which was later featured on the cover of the New York Post.
 The shoot was part of a campaign by Israel's consulate in New York, Maxim, and the Ministry of Tourism to "promote Israel, attract young American men, and reshape its public image".
 The campaign faced criticism, particularly from Knesset members, over the portrayal of female soldiers in bikinis.
-Reflecting on the criticism, Gadot stated in a 2013 Forward interview that she's "a model, not a doctor."
-After the issue was released in July 2007, the shoot significantly boosted Gadot's public profile; as a result, she landed an international campaign for "Prada Ellis" perfume.
+Following the criticism, Gadot defended the images, stating that she did not consider them pornographic and dismissed the political criticism, saying she was "not involved in politics".
+After the photo was featured on the July 2007 cover of the New York Post, the shoot significantly boosted Gadot's public profile; as a result, she landed an international campaign for "Prada Ellis" perfume.
 That same year, she began pursuing law and international studies at IDC Herzliya (now Reichman University).
-She attributed this decision to being "so deep", and because she "loved" Ally McBeal.
-After her first year, a casting director from London contacted Gadot's agent after seeing her modeling card on the agency's wall, which led her to audition for the role of Camille Montes in the James Bond film Quantum of Solace.
-In a 2017 interview with W Magazine, Gadot said she initially felt "too serious and smart to be an actress" due to her studies and was uncomfortable speaking English.
-Her agent urged her to go "out of respect," and the casting director supported her through several callbacks.
-Although she lost the role to Olga Kurylenko, Gadot found the experience "interesting" and told her agents to let her know if any other opportunities came up that might be a better fit for her.
-She dropped out of IDC Herzliya, and, two months later, made her acting debut in the Israeli drama Bubot.
-She recalled that on the first day of classes, she received a call informing her that she had landed the lead role of Miriam.
+She attributed this decision to being "so deep", and because she "loved" the legal comedy-drama television series Ally McBeal.
+She eventually dropped out three times—the first time because of her first acting role.

+After her first year at university, a casting director from London contacted Gadot's agent after seeing her modeling card on the agency's wall, which led to an unsuccessful audition for the role of Camille Montes in the James Bond film Quantum of Solace.
+In a 2017 interview with W Magazine, Gadot said she initially felt "too serious and smart to be an actress" due to her studies and was "uncomfortable" speaking English.
+Her agent urged her to go "out of respect", and the casting director supported her through several callbacks.
+Although she lost the Bond role to Olga Kurylenko, Gadot found the experience "interesting" and told her agents to let her know if any other opportunities came up that might be a better fit for her, and two months later, made her acting debut in the Israeli drama Bubot.
+She recalled that on the first day of university classes, she received a call informing her that she had landed the lead role of Miriam.
 She later performed in Festigal Underwater, an annual Israeli musical show for kids during Hanukkah, where she performed as a mermaid, acting, singing, and dancing.

-Three months after her audition for Quantum of Solace, the same casting director recommended Gadot to Universal Studios and contacted her about a role in Fast & Furious.
+Three months after her unsuccessful audition for Quantum of Solace, the same casting director recommended Gadot to Universal Studios and contacted her about a role in Fast & Furious franchise.
 She was asked to "urgently" send a filmed audition to Los Angeles, which was well received.
 As a result, the studio flew Gadot and her agent, the CEO of the Look Agency, to LA for a personal meeting with Vin Diesel, who would decide if she got the role.
 Gadot was ultimately chosen over six other actresses for the supporting role of Gisele Yashar in the fourth film of the franchise.